 Put ramekins on a baking sheet.
 Bake for 25-35 minutes, until puffed and golden.
 Remove from oven, and let stand for 5 minutes.
 With a flexible spatula, remove strata to

-Opened in the wake of World War II, the little Mars Hill movie house — with its white brick facade whose shape echoes the mountains in the distance — was
+Editor’s Note: This story was published in February 2024.
+Opened in the wake of World War II, the little Mars Hill movie house — with its white brick facade whose

-Opened in the wake of World War II, the little Mars Hill movie house — with its white brick facade whose shape echoes the mountains in the distance — was
+Editor’s Note: This story was published in February 2024.
+Opened in the wake of World War II, the little Mars Hill movie house — with its white brick facade whose

 A movie theater in Madison County was once the place to go for a night out.
 After a 10-year hiatus, locals can now relive their cinematic memories with a cold one in hand.